rumca-js/dyi-page/README.md

 # Prerequisites

-The program uses pandoc to generate entries.
-It has to be installed on the target machine.
+The program uses pandoc to generate rss entries.
+It has to be installed on the target machine for the program to correctly generate rss.

 # Functionality